 Have you ever wondered how the rest of the world views your job?
 Entertainment can sometimes give us a peek through that window.
 Usually, when we want to plug into TV or movies, it’s to escape our daily lives.
 But, sometimes, it can be fun to watch shows about our lives, especially our work lives!
 There’s shows about doctors, lawyers, IT teams, journalists, government officials and a myriad of other professions.
-There’s not really many shows (if any?) dedicated solely to accountants.
-However, there are lots of accountant characters found in popular movies and TV shows.
-Here’s a look at 10 characters who were accountants in some of your favorite movies and shows.
+There’s not really many shows (if any?) all about accountants.
+However, it turns out there are quite a few accountant characters found in popular movies and TV shows.
+There's so many in fact, that Canopy's creative team decided to turn these characters into a deck of accounting pop culture playing cards!
+Here’s a look at a few of our favorite accounting characters in pop culture.

-Parks and Recreation, the mockumentary style sitcom that ran from 2009-2015 apparently loves accountants, because you'll see two more from the same show on this list.
-First up is Ben Wyatt, the loveable nerd who eventually ends up marrying the show’s main character Leslie Knope (played by Amy Poehler.)
-Ben, who is played by actor Adam Scott, is an accountant working for the state government when he is first introduced to the show.
-Him and his boss Chris Traeger (played by Rob Lowe) are sent to Pawnee, Indiana to audit the city’s finances and deal with their disastrous budget issues.
+Parks and Recreation, the mockumentary style sitcom that ran from 2009-2015 apparently loves accountants.
+If you watch the show, you'll notice several running jokes all about accounting.
+First up on our list is Ben Wyatt, the loveable nerd who eventually ends up marrying the show’s main character Leslie Knope (played by Amy Poehler.)
+Ben, who is played by Adam Scott, is an accountant working for the state government when he is first introduced to the show.
+He and his boss Chris Traeger (played by Rob Lowe) are sent to Pawnee, Indiana to audit the city’s finances and deal with their disastrous budget issues.
 Chris is known for his upbeat attitude and positive outlook on life and Ben is known for his accounting jokes.

 Here’s some of our favorite Ben Wyatt accounting jokes:

 - “He’s a lawyer, I’m an accountant.
 We speak the same language.
 I mean obviously accountants are a little more bad boy, but there’s a respect here.” 😂